AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 >[!NOTE]
 >
 >Increasing priority to P1 notifies the support team right away.
-You may still receive a callback for critical issues, consistent with Adobe's standard P1 response process.
+You receive a callback for critical issues, consistent with Adobe's standard P1 response process.

 ### Request a callback from Adobe Support

-If you'd prefer to speak with a human support engineer, or your issue needs more detailed help, ask the assistant, and it will arrange for Adobe Support to call you back.
+If you prefer to speak with a human support engineer, or your issue needs more detailed help, ask the assistant, and it arranges for Adobe Support to call you back.

 ### Capture responses to technical questions and automatically add them to case notes